CollectiveAccessProject/HINTImageViewer/README.md

 Dependencies
 ------------

-The following javascript libraries are used by Tileviewer and must be loaded before a viewer in initialized:
+The following javascript libraries are used by Tileviewer and must be loaded before a viewer is initialized:

 *  JQuery 1.7+
 *  JQuery.HotKeys